 By this stage, the growth of the baby happens rapidly.
-Your baby crown-rump length (CRL) is 13 – 25.6 cm, and weight is between 140 and 300 grams.
-The developmental milestones that your baby goes through in the fifth month are:
+Your baby’s crown-rump length (CRL) will be 13 – 25.6 cm, and he will weigh anywhere between 140 and 300 grams.
+Following are the developmental milestones that your baby will go through in the fifth month of pregnancy.

-- Your baby’s skin gets coated in a thick, creamy and protective covering called the vernix.
-It protects his fragile skin from the amniotic fluid.
+- Your baby’s skin will get coated in a thick, creamy and protective covering called the vernix.
+This helps protect the baby’s fragile skin from the amniotic fluid.

-- Your baby’s muscles and bones become denser, and his hands, legs, fingers and toes become well-defined.
+- Your baby’s muscles and bones will become denser, and his hands, legs, fingers and toes well-defined.

-- His eyebrows, eyelids, eyelashes, hair, ears, and nails start forming.
+- His eyebrows, eyelids, eyelashes, hair, ears, and nails will start forming.

-- Your baby can stretch, open his eyes a bit, yawn, suck on his thumb, kick and move around.
+- Your baby will now be able to stretch, open his eyes a bit, yawn, suck on his thumb, kick and move around.

-- He can also twist and turn around.
+- He will also be able to twist and turn around.

 - His schedule consists of sleeping and waking.

-- During this time, your baby’s fingerprints form.
+- During this time, your baby’s fingerprints will form.